Daresalam

 Daresalam (English: "Let There Be Peace") is a 2000 dramatic film by Chadian director Issa Serge Coelo.
 It has been considered one of the very few recent African films that has treated the theme of the internecine conflicts that have ravaged the African continent since independence.
 While set in a fictional African country called Daresalam, it reflects the civil war that ravaged Chad during the 1960s and 1970s.

 Synopsis

 The film takes place in a fictional central African country (called Daresalam, "the Land of Peace" in Arabic) amidst a civil war.
-It features as main characters two young friends, Koni (Haikal Zakaria) and Djimi (Abdoulaye Ahmat), whose peaceful existence is interrupted when the central government irrupts in their village harassing them and browbeating the villagers into paying new taxes to help fight the civil war.
+It features as main characters two young friends, Koni (Haikal Zakaria) and Djimi (Abdoulaye Ahmat), whose peaceful existence is interrupted when the central government arrives in their village, harassing them and browbeating the villagers into paying new taxes to help fight the civil war.